OF POSITIONS: 2 GRADE: 15

 Conducts business and hydrant inspections.

-Attends training sessions to learn proper methods, procedures, and techniques used in fire prevention, fire suppression, public fire education, and emergency medical care.
+Attends training sessions to learn proper methods, procedures, and techniques used in fire prevention, fire suppression, hazardous materials identification, public fire safety education, and emergency medical care.

 Studies and participates in equipment use training.